arduino/ArduinoCore-samd/README.md

 9. Inside the downloaded CMSIS zip, go into the CMSIS-Atmel/CMSIS folder, you should see a folder named Device. *DRAG THE DEVICE FOLDER ONLY* from the zip to your arduino Library folder so that Device is merged with Device.
 It will replace a bunch of files.

-For Linux, it may be better to just delete the original Device Folder then copy over the new one - the drag/drop wokred ok on MACOS, but Not so well on my Linux box.
+For Linux, it may be better to just delete the original Device Folder then copy over the new one - the drag/drop wokred ok on MACOS, but not so well on my Linux box.

 10. You will also need to replace bossac.
 Go here https://github.com/adafruit/BOSSA/releases and download either windows exe or mac app of latest bossac. unzip
 11. Replace the binary at ".../Library/Arduino15/packages/arduino/tools/bossac/1.7.0/bossac" or "...\AppData\Local\Arduino15\packages\arduino\tools\bossac\1.7.0\bossac"